 SEE: Is immersed computing the next step for greening data centers?
 (Tech Pro Research)

 For comparison, the dual-socket Talos II Secure Workstation starts at $4925, which includes a single 4-core CPU, as well as redundant 1400W power supplies.
 The Talos II Lite offers significant savings for people who have a use for POWER, but don't need as much power as the dual-socket version provides, bringing it more in line with the price points of Xeon-powered performance desktops.
 The Talos II Lite is expected to ship in July 2018.

 What is the benefit of using POWER processors?

 In contrast to the 1980s and 1990s, which had a diverse field of processor architectures, the current landscape of computing consists primarily of Intel/AMD (x86-64) for laptop, workstation, and servers.
 ARM is the incumbent in mobile devices, and has found a new use case particularly in microservers, such as Cavium's ThunderX2, which is positioned as a high performance, power-efficient ARM server.
 Similarly, Microsoft and Qualcomm are collaborating on ARM-powered, LTE-capable Windows notebooks, and Apple is reportedly planning to transition the Mac to ARM by 2020.
-That said, ARM does not possess the raw computing power requisite to use the platform as a high-performance competitor to Xeon.

 Similarly, issues like Meltdown and Spectre, as well as a high-profile vulnerability in Intel AMT—which allowed hackers to take control of computers even as they were powered off—make the prospect of a system with open, auditable firmware more compelling.